dvdsk/site/public/content/posts/crates_to_build_on.md

 - For libraries: [thiserror](https://crates.io/crates/thiserror)
 - For applications: [color-eyre](https://crates.io/crates/color-eyre) most documentation lives [here](https://docs.rs/eyre/latest/eyre)

+- To check/prove a function can't crash your program: [no-panic](https://crates.io/crates/no-panic)

 #### Logging
 You are probably familiar with backtraces, often shown as a list of functions your program entered to get to a point where it crashed.
 Tracing gives you on demand 'backtraces' without crashing.
 It can include the parameters for all the called functions.
 The traces can be inspected by hand (from a log file) or using tools such as [jeager](https://www.jaegertracing.io).
 Right now _tracing_ can still be a bit of a hassle to set up.
 For simple applications you might want to use _log_ with _simplelog_.